mesosphere/dcos-docs-site/pages/1.12/administering-clusters/managing-aws/index.md

 The DC/OS AWS CloudFormation template is optimized to run DC/OS, but you might want to change the number of agent nodes based on your needs.

-**Note:** Scaling down your AWS cluster could result in data loss.
+<p class="message--warning"><strong>WARNING: </strong>Scaling down your AWS cluster could result in data loss.
 It is recommended that you scale down one node at a time, letting the DC/OS service recover.
-For example, if you are running a DC/OS service and you scale down from 10 to 5 nodes, this could result in losing all the instances of your service.
+For example, if you are running a DC/OS service and you scale down from 10 to 5 nodes, this could result in losing all the instances of your service.</p>

 To change the number of agent nodes with AWS: